 But what is the Commonwealth?

-The Modern Commonwealth includes about a third of the countries of the world, and the population of these countries collectively reaches 2.4 billion people, varying in area and economic potential, some are rich and others are poor.
+The Modern Commonwealth includes about a third of the countries of the world, and the population of these countries collectively reaches 2.4 billion people, varying in the area and economic potential, some are rich and others are poor.
 Any country can join the modern Commonwealth as Rwanda was the last country to join in 2009.

 Queen Elizabeth II of the United Kingdom is chaired by 16 countries that make up the Commonwealth, including countries that provide programs of citizenship by investment, namely: Antigua & Barbuda – Grenada – Saint Kitts & Nevis – Saint Lucia – Dominica – Vanuatu – Malta – Cyprus, in addition to countries that offer programs of Residency by Investment as – Canada and the United Kingdom itself.

-As for what are the most important benefits for the Commonwealth Member States?
+What are the most important benefits for the Commonwealth Member States?

 The Commonwealth promotes open learning and distance education and member states are also supported by a network of more than 80 intergovernmental, civil, cultural and professional organizations in addition to:

-- Promotion of Democracy: The Commonwealth of Nations has been regular in sending election observer groups to member states to screen their elections to make sure loose and fair elections.
+- Promotion of Democracy: The Commonwealth of Nations has been regular in sending election observer groups to member states to screen their elections to make sure of loose and fair elections.
 The Commonwealth also offers financial help to the Electoral Commission of member countries to conduct credible elections.

 - Military Assistance: The wealthy member states of the Commonwealth occasionally offer army hardware to the less developed member states to enhance the system of the armies.
-They also help within the education and re-training of officers and guys from other member states.
+They also help with the education and re-training of officers and guys from other member states.

 - Assistance to war-torn member countries in reconstruction after wars.